dillonzq/LoveIt/exampleSite/content/posts/theme-documentation-extended-shortcodes.en.md

 * **linked** *[optional]*

-    Whether the image needs to be hyperlinked, default is `true`.
+    Whether the image needs to be hyperlinked, default value is `true`.

 * **rel** *[optional]*